- Patient Preparation

 - Specimen Preparation

 - Protect from light during collection, storage, and shipment.
-Seperate serum or plasma within 1 hour of collection.
+Separate serum or plasma within 1 hour of collection.
 Transfer 1 mL serum or plasma to an ARUP Amber Transport Tube immediately.
 (Min: 0.2 mL) Avoid hemolysis.

 - Storage/Transport Temperature